siebmanb/angular-4-real-code-coverage/README.md

 Files containing `fdescribe`,`xdescribe`,`fit` and `xit` will be ignored.

+Results will be in a `results` folder at the root level.

 Adjust `hundredPercentCount` to decide when a file is considered as tested.
 There are 4 counters of cover for each file: statements, branches, functions and lines.

 You should probably do as much testing as possible and get close to 100% with the classic code coverage from Angular CLI.